The Encyclopedia of Fantasy and Science Fiction Art Techniques

-The Encyclopedia of Fantasy and Science Fiction Art Techniques is a book by John Grant and Ron Tiner published by Titan.
+The Encyclopedia of Fantasy and Science Fiction Art Techniques is a book authored by John Grant and Ron Tiner published by Titan Books in 1996.

 Contents

-The Encyclopedia of Fantasy and Science Fiction Art Techniques gives encouragement on artistic concepts and techniques.
+The Encyclopedia of Fantasy and Science Fiction Art Techniques is a book which focused on developing artistic concepts and techniques in the fantasy genre.

 Reception

-David Atkinson reviewed The Encyclopedia of Fantasy and Science Fiction Art Techniques for Arcane magazine, rating it an 8 out of 10 overall.
+David Atkinson reviewed the work for Arcane magazine, rating it an 8 out of 10 overall.
 Atkinson comments that "This book is a place to start and develop, but it is worth remembering that all artists have to be born with talent.
 Even a good book can't give it."